 There are many ways to enjoy Thanksgiving day in Maui in 2016 and I won’t go into every option here but I will share with you my Top 6 Things To Do if you’re visiting Maui for Thanksgiving.

-The Humpback whales begin returning to frolic in Maui waters by mid November and the winter rains start to plump up the green grasses of the mountain slopes making them stand out against a blue sky.
-The winter swells start up to bring large waves to all sides of the island.
-And since the weather is always warm one of the beautiful changes of season happens when the Poinsettia plants that grow into large hedges here begin to turn red.
+The humpback whales begin returning to frolic in Maui waters by mid-November, and the winter rains start to plump up the green grasses of the mountain slopes making them stand out against a blue sky.
+The winter swells startup to bring large waves to all sides of the island.
+And since the weather is always warm one of the beautiful changes of the season happens when the Poinsettia plants that grow into large hedges here begin to turn red.
 It is very easy to be thankful to be in Hawaiʻi during the winter months!

-If you are planning your Maui Thanksgiving meal out at the beach park or at an open-air ocean-side restaurant this November you can be 67% sure to have a really beautiful day and sunset.
+If you are planning your Maui Thanksgiving meal out at the beach park or an open-air ocean-side restaurant, this November you can be 67% sure to have a wonderful day and sunset.
 In late November the rainy season has begun along many of the windward sides of the island like the north, northeast and northwestern shores Many communities and towns bring out beautiful decorations and lighting while the rains create gushing waterfalls and rainbows…it’s a beautiful time of year to be in Maui!

 In November there are going to be some windy, cooler days in the low 80s on average.
-The tradewinds will be blowing strong just over 60% of the time.
+The trade winds will be blowing strong just over 60% of the time.
 Water temperature will be in the high 70s.
-Since most are traveling from much cooler climates it really feels like paradise here this time of year!
+Since most are traveling from much cooler climates, it feels like paradise here this time of year!

 The first Thanksgiving I encountered here in Maui back in the 1980’s was with a local family who cooked a turkey in an underground oven.
 It is called an Imu.
-You may have seen one of these if you’ve ever been to a Luau where they are used to cook whole pig for kalua pork.
-It is a pit filled with red hot lava rocks heated by an open fire pit.
-A certain kind of smooth porous lava rocks are gathered from river beds.
+You may have seen one of these if you’ve ever been to a Luau where they are used to cook a whole pig for kalua pork.
+It is a pit filled with red-hot lava rocks heated by an open fire pit.
+A certain kind of smooth porous lava rocks is gathered from river beds.
 These stones work best because they hold heat and will not crack from the extreme temperature.

 Before we get into celebrating with a bounty of food, it’s good to help out those who are less fortunate.
-Every thanksgiving there are all sorts of events happening.
+Every Thanksgiving there are all sorts of events happening.
 One that we are highlighting this year is Paddle for Hunger.
 Come race for a great cause.
-Entry fee is donation and is based on skill, if you think you are going to win, you better bring a lot of non-persihable goods, as your entry fee.
+Entry fee is a donation and is based on skill.
+If you think you are going to win, you better bring a lot of non-perishable goods, as your entry fee.
 All in good fun, everything is accepted.
-Registration starts at 7am and race starts at 8am on Thanksgiving Day.
+Registration starts at 7 am, and the race starts at 8 am on Thanksgiving Day.

-If you’re visiting Maui for thanksgiving there are a lot of restaurants and resorts to choose from.
+If you’re visiting Maui for Thanksgiving there are a lot of restaurants and resorts to choose from.
 Almost every restaurant on the island has a Thanksgiving day special.
-Aside from the local independent restaurants there are plenty of options at the resorts to choose from.
+Aside from the local independent restaurants, there are plenty of options at the resorts from which to choose.
 Check out the map above for those restaurants serving special Maui-style Thanksgiving dinner or brunch.